Visa, Insurance, Housing

 Non-EU Health insurance policies which are valid in Germany:

 Check your health insurance validity before leaving your home country.
 Private domestic and foreign health insurance policies from other countries may also be recognized in Germany.
 You should inquire about the details with your health insurance provider before leaving home.
 If your (public or private) health insurance policy from your home country is recognized, then you will need confirmation that you are exempted from public health insurance coverage when you enroll.
 In this case, when you arrive in Germany and before you enroll at your German university, contact a German health insurance provider in your host town and have them issue you a letter certifying that you are exempted.
 For this, our International Office works together with the “TK Techniker Krankenkasse”.
 Please refer to our contact:

 “TK Techniker Krankenkasse” Insurance Company

 Bear in mind that once this confirmation is issued, you will no longer be allowed to sign up for German public health insurance for the duration of your studies!

-If your health insurance policy from your home country is not recognised in Germany, you will have to sign up for coverage in Germany.
-Our advice is to enter Germany simply with travel insurance and to obtain a proper health insurance only after arrival.
+If your health insurance policy from your home country is not recognized in Germany, you will have to sign up for coverage in Germany.
+Our advice is to enter Germany simply with travel insurance and to obtain proper health insurance only after arrival.
 A public health insurance policy costs about 80 euros a month until you reach the age of 30 or have completed your 14th subject-related semester at university.
 After that, the monthly premium jumps to 160 euros or more per month.
 Your health insurance provider in your home country and the International Office at our university are happy to assist you further.

 It’s important to clarify your health insurance status before you begin your trip to Germany!
-In order to enrol and apply for a residence permit, you have to present confirmation of health insurance coverage.
+In order to enroll and apply for a residence permit, you have to present confirmation of health insurance coverage.